 Rasmalai is an Indian sweet dish made from milk.
-It's a luxury dessert and can be made simply at home once you know how.
+It's a luxury dessert that is sweet, creamy and fragrant and can easily be made at home once you know how.

 It does take a couple of hours to make but the procedure is not that hard.
 Watch the video and I'll show you how to make it step-by-step.
 And don't forget to checkout the additional tips at the end of this blog.
 ENJOY!